Topological shape transform for thymus structures: Discussion

-We demonstrated the effectiveness of SampEuler and its vectorization on synthetic three-edge tree simplices, highlighting their capacity to capture and emphasize purely shape-based information.
-Benchmarking on the MPEG7 dataset confirmed that SampEuler achieves higher classification accuracy than conventional TDA methods based on persistent homology.
-While dedicated 2D image recognition algorithms and TDA with deep learning approaches achieve higher accuracy, SampEuler provides a favorable balance between performance and interpretability.
-Their application to the mouse thymus dataset underscored the strength of SampEuler in the study of complex biological structures.
-The random forest classifiers trained on SampEuler and the vectorization of SampEuler achieved competitive accuracies ($>70\%$) for age classification relying on a limited set of training data (i.e.\ cell shapes) at notably lower computational cost than deep learning models.
-This shows that a) a quantifiable change in cell morphology occurs with age for both cTEC and mTEC and b) this shape change can inform the age-category of the underlying sample.
-While this holds true for the two ages considered, a more granular approach (extending over more time points) is required to confirm its validity across a broader life trajectory.
 Applying the SHAP algorithm to random forest classifiers trained on SampEuler vectorizations enabled a mathematical characterization of cell shape.
-Although classification reveals detectable shape differences between age groups, these age-related changes appear to affect different morphological subtypes in parallel: each shape cluster undergoes its own characteristic shift with age, but the relative distinctions between clusters are preserved.
+Although classification reveals detectable shape differences between age groups, these age-related changes appear to affect different morphological subtypes separately: each shape cluster undergoes its own characteristic shift with age, but cluster-specific features are nonetheless preserved.
 Consequently, the overall spatial organization of shape clusters remains largely intact (\Cref{fig:main_4}\textit{A} i and iii).
 However, when considering cell composition clustering, a spatial shift becomes apparent with age.
+In young thymi, Cluster A is confined to the sub-capsular region, whereas in old thymi, this same compositional pattern extends deep into the cortical compartment (\Cref{fig:main_4}\textit{A} ii vs. iv).

+Relating morphological changes to cellular composition changes relies on a descriptor that captures the full morphological change in a single quantity.
+Previous quantifications of thymic architecture are either global, summarising whole-tissue compartments or network-level indices~\cite{irla2013three, flores1999analysis, lagou2026morphometric}, or local, describing individual cells~\cite{venablesDynamicChangesEpithelial2019a}, and each captures only a single aspect of the geometry or topology; they therefore cannot be applied here to capture all the local shape changes consistently across samples or to correlate them with cellular composition as we do.
+By reducing the entire shape change to one descriptor, SampEuler makes such correlations possible.

-In young thymi, Cluster A is confined to the sub-capsular region, whereas in old thymi, this same compositional pattern extends deep into the cortical compartment (\Cref{fig:main_4}\textit{A} ii vs.\ iv).
-This spatial reorganization could arise from several age-related factors, such as loss of intra-thymic cytokine gradients that normally maintain youthful regional organization, or failure in the provision of lympho-stromal cross-talk necessary for double-negative T cell progression.
+This compositional reorganization could arise from several age-related factors, such as loss of intra-thymic cytokine gradients that normally maintain youthful regional organization, or failure in the provision of lympho-stromal cross-talk necessary for double-negative T cell progression.
 However, additional experimental validation is required to confirm these hypotheses.